paulroper/orchestration/README.md

 ### Development

 The local development environment uses the [Docker for Mac Kubernetes integration](https://docs.docker.com/docker-for-mac/#kubernetes).
+Minikube is not supported as it does not support LoadBalancer resources.

 ## Scripts